NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session2.md

 - The woman casts Darkness, blacking out the far side of the room and covering Vigil, Marco and the zombie
 	- The spell dispels the light spells cast by the party
 - Strum rushes back to the last room to grab a torch
-- Eliseo, Hayate and Strum engage the undead rat swarm in the corridor
+- Eliseo, Hayate, and Strum engage the undead rat swarm in the corridor
 - Vigil and Marco struggle to fight the zombie whilst blind but Marco is eventually able to stab it through the head
 - Whilst they are fighting they can feel blasts of energy narrowly missing them
 - Hayate kills the last of the rats and the rest of the party enters the room
 - Marco manages to find the witch in the darkness and stabs her, dropping the Darkness
-- Party rushes her and quickly kills her but not before Hayate, Marco and Vigil are caught in a wave of necrotic energy
+- Party rushes her and quickly kills her but not before Hayate, Marco, and Vigil are caught in a wave of necrotic energy

 With several injured members the party decides to take a rest
 - Vigil uses the table to barricade the entrance

-Searching the woman a black, locked spell book is discovered
+Searching the woman, a black, locked spell book is discovered
 - Marco finds a key in her hair and uses it to unlock the book
 - As he opens it a black mist rises from the book which he inadvertently breathes in
 - Feels terrible